Complete Graphical Characterization and Construction of Adjustment Sets in Markov Equivalence Classes of Ancestral Graphs: Proofs for Section

 \section{Proofs for Section~\ref{subsec:constructive set gac}}

-\begin{proofof}[Lemma~\ref{lemma:preprocessing}] The first part of the lemma follows from from Rule 3 of the do-calculus for DAGs from \cite{Pearl2009}, Rule 3 of the do-calculus for MAGs and PAGs from \cite{zhang2006causal} and the properties of the CPDAG.
+\begin{proofof}[Theorem~\ref{thm:preprocessing}] The first part of the theorem follows from from Rule 3 of the do-calculus for DAGs from \cite{Pearl2009}, Rule 3 of the do-calculus for MAGs and PAGs from \cite{zhang2006causal} and the properties of the CPDAG.

-Since the generalized adjustment criterion is sound and complete with respect to adjustment in DAGs, CPDAGs, MAGs and PAGs (Theorem~\ref{theorem:gac}), we will prove the second part of this lemma by proving that if $\mathbf{Z}$ satisfies the generalized adjustment criterion relative to $(\mathbf{X,Y})$ in $\g$, then $\mathbf{Z}$ satisfies the generalized adjustment criterion relative to $(\mathbf{X',Y})$ in $\g$.
+Since the generalized adjustment criterion is sound and complete with respect to adjustment in DAGs, CPDAGs, MAGs and PAGs (Theorem~\ref{theorem:gac}), we will prove the second part of this theorem by proving that if $\mathbf{Z}$ satisfies the generalized adjustment criterion relative to $(\mathbf{X,Y})$ in $\g$, then $\mathbf{Z}$ satisfies the generalized adjustment criterion relative to $(\mathbf{X',Y})$ in $\g$.
 We prove this by showing that $\mathbf{Z}$ satisfies the three conditions of Definition~\ref{def:gac} relative to $(\mathbf{X',Y})$ in $\g$.